 Non-financial changes should be considered as well, such as if internal control systems and management accounting standards have been altered.

-All data items should be organized and prepared to be submitted:
+All working papers and schedules should be organized and prepared to be submitted:

 - General ledger